DataWA uses components of the AGLS, Dublin Core and Data Catalog Vocabulary metadata standards.

 The access point for detailed catalogue-specific information about the dataset, where it exists in another catalogue

 The span of time from/to which the data is applicable.
 If the data applies only to a single point in time you should only fill in the Temporal Coverage From field.

 A broad geographic data theme to assist in the organisation of geographic / location datasets.
 Where there are overlaps between categories, please select the most appropriate.
 The ANZLIC Open Spatial Data Topic Category Taxonomy is a high-level taxonomy based on the ISO 19115-1 Metadata Standard.

 The projection this data is stored in prior to any retransformation for delivery over the internet.

 This is the physical area which the data covers.
 It is used to power the search functionality of data.wa.gov.au and does not need to be precise.
 It can be;

 - a GeoJSON formatted Polygon/MultiPolygon.

-- NB: Data sourced from SLIP will populate this field automatically.
+Tip: Data sourced from SLIP will populate this field automatically.